briansemrau/rwkv-midi-stream/README.md

 # rwkv-midi-stream

 Currently a bit messy.
-Set up to run with my local configuration across WSL2 and Windows.
+Things are set up to run with my local configuration on Windows.

+Intended for use with models you can find here: https://huggingface.co/brianflakes/rwkv-midi-piano

 ## Getting set up on windows